 Municipal Tax Increment Financing (TIF) is a flexible finance tool used by municipalities, plantations, and unorganized territories to leverage new property taxes generated by a specific project or projects within a defined geographic district.
 Any portion of the new taxes may be used to finance public or private projects for a defined period of time up to 30 years.

 The Program is locally driven: the municipality or plantation defines the district size, determines the amount of new taxes to be captured, sets the term (up to 30 years), and identifies allowable public and private projects.
 The whole package requires local political approval.

 A business may approach a municipality with a proposal for investment for which a TIF district would provide financing.
-Or, a municipality may take advantage of an already-planned and financed project and create a TIF district around it, capturing a portion of new property tax revenue for specific public uses.
+Or, a municipality may take advantage of an already planned and financed project and create a TIF district around it, capturing a portion of new property tax revenue for specific public uses.

 Over their term, TIF districts can return thousands to millions of dollars to a municipality.
-The projects financed may include anything from upgrading a road to adding a wing to an existing building or more.
+The projects financed may include anything from upgrading a road to adding a wing to an existing building and more.